Meet Dr. Bill

 Dr Bill Webster is someone who knows about grief, not just in theory, but from a very difficult personal experience.

-In 1983, Bill’s young wife, Carolyn, died very suddenly, leaving him to cope with his loss, and to care for their 2 boys, then only 9 and 7.
+In 1983, Bill’s young wife, Carolyn, died very suddenly, leaving him to cope with his loss, and to care for their 2 boys, then only nine and seven.

 In the years since his wife died, Bill has had the privilege of helping many people going through their own grief journey.
-They have told him that what helped was not only that he knew something about grief, but that he had “been there” himself.
+Through her story, many him that what helped was not only that he knew something about grief, but that he had “been there” himself.

 But then a year or so ago, tragedy again struck Dr. Bill’s life.

 His younger son, Steve, only 42 years of age, died after sustaining a severe brain injury in an accident.
 Bill was devastated by losing his son with whom he had such a close relationship.
 As he said at the time, “it is one thing to know about grief in theory, it is quite another to experience it.”

 But Dr. Bill Webster has always encouraged others that “life goes on” and he demonstrates resilience by sharing his experience to assist and support grieving people through the many resources you will find here on our site.